 week "March to Damascus Week".

-On Tuesday, elite Republican Guard troops attacked the rebel
+Elite Republican Guard troops backed by tanks attacked the

-stronghold of Daraya on the city's southwestern edge but met
+rebel stronghold of Daraya on the city's southwestern edge and

 A Western diplomat following the fighting said Assad had to